 Another option to consider in family wealth planning is the Generation-Skipping Trust.
 If you want to transfer your property to a grandchild, instead of your son or daughter, that property transfer would be subject to the “generation skipping tax.”
 This particular tax is assessed on property as it is passed on to a generation that is two or more levels below the generation actually transferring the property.

 A Generation-Skipping Trust, also known as a “dynasty trust,” is designed specifically to avoid, or at the very least minimize, estate taxes on transfers to subsequent generations.
 This can be accomplished by holding the assets in the trust and distributing the funds in a pre-defined way to each passing generation.
 As a result, the entire amount of the trust can effectively be protected from estate taxes with each subsequent generation.

-If you have questions regarding a family wealth trusts, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online, or by calling us at (479) 443-0062.
+If you have questions regarding a family wealth trusts, or any other estate planning needs, please contact Wilcox Attorneys, PA online, or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018